inikulin/publish-please/README.md

 # ⚠️LOOKING FOR MAINTAINERS ⚠️ Unfortunately I don't have enough time and interest in supporting this project anymore.
-If someone would like to step up as a maintainer for this project, please, drop a mail to ifaaan@gmail.com
+If someone would like to step in as a maintainer for this project, please, drop a mail to ifaaan@gmail.com

 # Publish, please!